 Ask to sit on the side facing the mountains to watch the sunset.
 The other side overlooks the cathedral and is a good option if it's cloudy or it's already dark and you want to see the cathedral lit up.

 Order the Aloha drink and several appetizers including the guacamole, polpo tacos (octopus), and charred cauliflower.
 Skip the dessert.
-It wasn't that great and I would have rather had another appetizer or drink.
+It wasn't that great and I would have rather enjoyed another appetizer or drink.

 Consider joining a food tour like this Tacos and Tequila tour or this Downtown Food tour.

-La Posadita - located right next to Quince, and by right next to I mean you could throw a lime on their patio.
+La Posadita - located right next to Quince and known for their frozen pina coladas.
 La Posadito is perfect if you want a casual vibe.
-The guacamole was one of my favorites from our trip and they are known for their frozen pina coladas.
+The guacamole was one of my favorites from our trip.

-Luna Rooftop - this is the one rooftop that offers a different view than the rest of the rooftops listed.
-Instead of being in the center of the city and nestled right next to the cathedral...Luna rooftop is just outside Centro and offers views of the city center and cathedral from afar.
+Luna Rooftop (Rosewood San Miguel de Allende)- instead of being in the center of the city and nestled right next to the cathedral...Luna rooftop is just outside Centro and offers views of the city center and cathedral from afar.

 I will say, this is the most expensive place for drinks and appetizers (think $10 to $14 vs. $6 to $8), but I still think it's worth at least one visit for a different view and perspective.

 La Azotea - a great rooftop spot for lunch.
-The jicama tacos are incredible...one of the best things I ate on the trip.
-It was more like a sushi roll taco than a true taco with fried leeks, crispy shrimp, and spicy mayo.
+The jicama tacos, stuffed with fried leeks, crispy shrimp, and spicy mayo, are incredible.
+One of the best things I ate on the trip.

 Best restaurants in San Miguel de Allende that aren't rooftops

 The Restaurant - if you're not feeling a rooftop, The Restaurant is a lovely spot with a gorgeous Moroccan courtyard.
 The menu is an assortment of "global comfort" food.
-Thursday nights are burger night which I heard several locals/ex-pats rave about.
+Several locals/ex-pats raved about their Thursday burger night.

 Bovine - this restaurant is gorgeous!
 The design is eclectic and sophisticated.
 Rich green velvets, mirrored ceilings, gold tables, black and white tiled floors...interior designers would be in heaven here.

 Prices are on the higher end (for San Miguel). $25 steak au poivre, $10 desserts, $10 cocktails.
-While this wasn't my favorite restaurant food wise, I still recommend it for those that love design and a stunning atmosphere.
+While this wasn't my favorite restaurant food-wise, I still recommend it for those who love design and a stunning atmosphere.

-Chef Jorge Arendano worked at Noma in Denmark.
-Noma is incredibly famous as it's made the list of best restaurants in the world more times then I can count.
+Chef Jorge Arendano worked at Noma in Denmark, which has made the list of "best restaurants in the world" more times than I can count.

 Bastardo will require an Uber ride as it's a little bit out of town (about 15 minutes).
 This is a great place if you want something unique and a change from the city center restaurants.

-Live Aqua - a new hotel on the outskirts of the city center with two globally inspired restaurants.
-Zibu offers a fusion of Mexican and Thai flavors and is located on the ground floor.
+Zibu (Live Aqua hotel) - offers a fusion of Mexican and Thai flavors and is located on the ground floor.
 Try the bone marrow and octopus tacos, soft shell crab tacos, oriental seafood rice, and coconut ice cream.

 Casual restaurants in San Miguel de Allende